ifed00/e-commerce/docs/en/AJAX_endpoints.md

 ```
 {
     has_next_page: *bool*
-    products: *array of 10 products, see below*
+    products: *array of at most 10 products, see below*
 }
 ```
 `product` is JSON object with following keys: